demisto/content/Packs/MicrosoftECM/Integrations/MicrosoftECM/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### ms-ecm-user-last-log-on
 ***
-Gets the last user that logged on to a given computer name
+Gets the last user that logged on to a given device name

 #### Base Command